As a student, I always seek new opportunities to gain tangible real-life skills and knowledge I

 can’t gain in a classroom setting.
 Illuminate’s Associate National Lead programs gives me the

 opportunity to do just that while also gaining invaluable skills in the process.
-This Saturday, I got to attend Tomiwa Ademidun’s Think Tank on “Ways to Receive Scholarships” as a part of the Associate National Lead program and was exposed to a number of new viewpoints and perspectives.
+This Saturday, I got to attend Tomiwa Ademidun’s Think Tank on “Gaining Scholarships” as a part of the Associate National Lead program.